liwangjATWIT/Senior-Project/README.md

- 🌴 Vacation Genie – AI-Powered Multimodal Travel Planner
+ 🌴 Vacation Genie – AI-PoweredTravel Planner

 Vacation Genie is an AI-powered chatbot that generates personalized travel itineraries using text, image, and voice inputs.
 The chatbot integrates real-time weather data, local events, and user preferences to offer a seamless and intelligent vacation planning experience.